chyyuu/kis/kis-paper.md

 Based on the linux sucessfully development process near 20 years, the famous paper "The Cathedral and the Bazaar" and a lot of research papers, people almost acknowledged: Because of "Linus's Law", less formally speaking, "Given enough eyeballs, all bugs are shallow.",  "Release Early, Release Often" should be the critical part of linux development model.
 And this model will ensure the persistent dependabiility of Linux.

 From our root cause analysis, we consider above mention "Linus's Law" and  "Release Early, Release Often" model are unable to estabilish in current development situlation.
 First, there are not enought eyeballs.
-The kernel evelopers don't like to finding regressions and they are free to choose what to do.
-They like to use some analysis tools to help them to find some relatively simple regressions.
-But for some relatively complicated regressions， they have less interest and time.
-So these relatively complicated regressions will become to working bugs.
+First, since Linux is community-developed; a customer cannot exert any pressure over the development team for a quick resolution of a bug.
+Kernel developers resolve bugs as they are reported.
+In addition, developers always balance between bug fixing and adding new features.
+The kernel evelopers like to use some analysis tools to help them to find some relatively simple regressions.
+But for some relatively complicated regressions， they have less time.
+So these relatively complicated and not very high severity regressions will become to working bugs.
 When the end users or testers find the abnormal phenomenon because of these working bugs, they are hard to descript clearly the root cause, then the developer can not get enough information to fix bug.
 Second, "Release Early, Release Often" model didn't reduce all bugs.
 This model only reduce the lifetime of the simple regression bugs, but put the the relatively complex regression changed to the working bugs which need more efforts and time to fix.
 Along with the accumulation of these relatively complex bugs, the dependabiility of Linux will be reduced.[EXT4, Samsung bugs].

-To make "Linus's Law" and  "Release Early, Release Often" model continue being valid in current development situlation, we will provide "enough eyeballs" which is the automative instant regression tesing service for every kernel develoeprs.
+To make "Linus's Law" and  "Release Early, Release Often" model to continue being valid in current development situlation, we should provide "enough eyeballs".
+The  "enough eyeballs" should be the automative instant regression tesing service for every kernel develoeprs.
 Below sections will descript why and how about this new regression tesing paradigm for kernel development.

 完成“title”、“Abstract”、"abstract"、“analysis of kernel development”部分的初稿
 ================================